CyrusChi/pyETBD-SST/settings_instructions.md

 # General Setup Information

-The pyETBD-SST settings can seem complicated.
-It has been designed in order to be more modular, and has very few build in settings that can't be changed.
+pyETBD-SST has been designed to be modular, and has very few build in settings that can't be changed.

 The pyETBD-SST has one necessary folder:
 >outputs

 A folder for inputs is useful but not necessary.

-All settings are in JSON format, but this instruction set will not review the file format.
-Using an online JSON format checker is very helpful for finding errors.
+All settings are in JSON format, but these instructions will not review the file format.

+Using an online JSON format checker is very helpful for finding syntax errors in the parameter setup.

 # Experiment General Settings